Let me tell you a story!

 1 Intermittent fasting is an umbrella term for various diets that cycle between a period of eating and non-eating during a defined period.
 Intermittent fasting protocols can be grouped into two categories: whole-day fasting and time-restricted feeding.

 Intermittent Fasting pays attention to food timing.
-Cycling between periods of eating and not eating to train and condition different metabolic systems (metabolic meaning how your body uses food).
+Cycling between periods of eating and not eating to train and condition different hormonal and metabolic systems (metabolic meaning how your body uses food).

 Our other 2 variables, food energy and food type (the one paleo eaters care so much about) are not a part of the intermittent equation: As long as you are eating within the proper “eating window” or window of time you are intermittent fasting.